asalber/asalber.github.io/calculus/manual/analytic-geometry.md

 > **Definition - Unit vector**.
 A vector $\mathbf{v}$ in $\mathbb{R}^n$ is a *unit vector* if its module is one, that is, $\vert v\vert=1$.

-The unit vectors with the direction of the coordinate axes are of special importance and they form *standard basis*.
+The unit vectors with the direction of the coordinate axes are of special importance and they form the *standard basis*.

 In $\mathbb{R}^2$ the standard basis is formed by two vectors $\mathbf{i}=(1,0)$ and $\mathbf{j}=(0,1)$.